BrandonBrink/Revature-Testing/README.md

 # Revature-Testing
-This "project" is only here right now to mess around with in class.
+This "project" is only here right now for testing in my Revature classroom.